JRasmusBm/git-workshop/03_what_is_a_branch.md

 git log --oneline --all --graph
 ```

-I am going to start referring to this view as the commit tree, or simply the
+We are going to start referring to this view as the commit tree, or simply the
 tree.
 Let's at it for a bit, to make sure that we understand it.

 1. The stars are individual commits